-If you are looking for lightweight and compact Class 2 mobility scooters then you may want to consider what Drive Medical has to offer in the Drive Scout Mobility Scooter.
+If you are looking for lightweight and compact Class 2 mobility scooters then you may want to consider what Drive Medical has to offer in this Drive Scout Mobility Scooter review.

 Class 2 scooters are becoming more powerful, portable and robust than previously, with the added benefit of being able to be stored in a small space.
 These lightweight travel scooters increase your independence and help you manage your daily activities with ease.